-When someone is harmed by wrongdoing, our civil justice system allows them to recover damages.
-These damages can include economic damages for things like medical bills and lost wages, and noneconomic damages for losses that are harder to quantify, things like physical and emotional pain or loss of enjoyment of life.
+When someone is harmed by the negligent conduct of another, our civil justice system allows them to recover damages.
+These damages can include economic damages for things like medical bills and lost wages, and noneconomic damages for losses that are harder to quantify; things like physical and emotional pain or loss of enjoyment of life.

 When juries may consider punitive damages

-ORS 31.730 sets standards dictating whether a case necessitates punitive damages and, if so, factors to be considered in deciding the amount of damages to be awarded.
+ORS 31.730 dictates whether a case necessitates punitive damages and, if so, factors that help guide a jury considering the amount of punitive damages to award.
 In Oregon, a jury may only award punitive damages if the plaintiff can show, through clear and convincing evidence, that one of the following is true:

 - The defendant acted with a reckless and outrageous disregard for the health, safety and well-being of others, despite the fact that the risk of harm was high; or